teanijarv/EEG-pyline/README.md

 ### TO-DO
 - Non-linear analysis (e.g., Higuchi fractal dimension)
 - Other time-domain waveform analysis etc
-- Restructure the project in OOP and create a package (DM if you could help!)
+- Restructure the project and create a package (DM if you could help!)

 ## Study notebooks
+Find in folder `/studies`.
 Different studies/publications that have used this pipeline for the EEG analysis and their corresponding notebooks.

 `OKTOS_rsEEG_classic_bp.ipynb` - Anijärv, Can et al. 2023.
 "Spectral changes of EEG following a 6-week low-dose oral ketamine treatment in adults with major depressive disorder and chronic suicidality".
 [Under review]